 I welcome enquiries from prospective research students in any aspects of British politics and public life since 1914.

-I'm writing a book concerned with internationalising Thatcherism, entitled Margaret Thatcher's World.
-I'm also writing articles about propaganda and popular opinion in the British Empire for a Festschrift for John MacKenzie; on the decline of British coastal resorts for a book entitled Mass Tourism in One World, and a chapter on the leaderships of James Callaghan, Michael Foot, and Neil Kinnock for a book entitled Labour and the Left in the 1980s.
-I'm writing a chapter about imperial tropes in 1960s Britain for a Festschrift for John MacKenzie; an article on on the Representation of the People Act 1918 and the House of Commons for a special edition of Parliamentary History; on the deaths of Hugh Gaitskell and John Smith, a chapter on Barack Obama and David Cameron, and an article on the film Oh!
+I'm writing a book concerned with internationalising Thatcherism, entitled Margaret Thatcher's World, and have just finished writing an article on the decline of British coastal resorts for a book entitled Mass Tourism in One World, and a chapter on the leaderships of James Callaghan, Michael Foot, and Neil Kinnock for a book entitled Labour and the Left in the 1980s.
+I'm writing a chapter about imperial tropes in 1960s Britain for a Festschrift for John MacKenzie; an article on on the Representation of the People Act 1918 and the House of Commons for a special edition of Parliamentary History; an article on the deaths of Hugh Gaitskell and John Smith, a chapter on Barack Obama and David Cameron, and an article on the film Oh!
 What a Lovely War (1969).

 I've recently published articles on Liberal politics in the First World War, the 1918 General Election, and the Labour Party and strategic bombing in the Second World War, and have co-edited two volumes on the British Abroad which came out with Palgrave in October 2013: Travellers and Tourists and Experiencing Imperialism, in the former of which I've a chapter on British mass tourism.
 In 2014 I was principal investigator for the North East and Cumbria on the AHRC/BBC project 'Our Place in the First World War'.
 I also interview former MPs for the History of Parliament Oral History Project and head Britain and the World, which has a peer-reviewed journal, book series, and annual conference.

 Bridget Plowden and broadcasting policy